Regulation of Emotion in ASD Adults,

 The REAACT Research Program at the University of Pittsburgh is dedicated to research on emotion regulation and associated emotional and behavioral concerns in autism spectrum disorders (ASD).
 The REAACT Lab, directed by Dr. Carla Mazefsky, involves investigations of mechanisms underlying emotion regulation in ASD and the development of new assessment and treatment approaches.
 Current studies span the age ranges of school-aged through young adult and include both those who are severely affected (e.g., nonverbal, have intellectual disability, and severe challenging behavior) and youth who are verbal with average or better cognitive ability.
 The REAACT Lab also aims to train undergraduates, medical students, graduate students, clinical psychology pre-doctoral interns, postdoctoral fellows, and junior faculty in emotion regulation, measurement development, and in ASD research.

-Now seeking participants for our emotion regulation treatment study, EASE!
+Now seeking participants for our emotion regulation treatment studies, EASE and EASE for intellectual disability (EASE-ID)!

 Learn more HERE